Spryte-Studio/Whats_For_Dinner/README.md

   If ANY of the above applies to you, ANY day of the week, ANY meal of the day - this app is the solution to all your problems!

 ## Problem this App Solves ##
-  This app helps to solve the increased fatigue experienced by the ever-increasing number of consumers by taking the meal-making decisions off their 'plate'!
+  This app helps to solve the increased fatigue experienced by the ever-increasing number of consumers by taking the meal-making decisions off their 'plate'! :sleepy:

 ## Solution this App Provides ##
-  With just a few button clicks, our app allows the consumer to store (add, update & delete) the ingredients found in their fridge/pantry and automatically have recipe recommendations based on these stored ingredients.
+  With just a few button clicks, our app allows the consumer to store (add, update & delete) the ingredients found in their fridge/pantry and automatically have recipe recommendations based on these stored ingredients. :fork_and_knife:

 ## Quote from the Creators ##
   "'What's for Dinner' - removing the tough decision making from your 'plate' of to-do's, to make the plating of tasty & nutritous food easy & possible!" - Brain Child: Finn Lucas | Developers: Mikka Tully, Meagan Provencher, David Harbin, James Moore, Phong Trinh